Content on this page was generated by AI and has not been manually reviewed.

 – Pick a solution that supports strong encryption, MFA, device posture, and detailed logging

-– Ensure compatibility with OT networks and segmentation requirements
+– Ensure compatibility with OT networks and segmentation requirements Is vpn legal in india 2026

 4 Configure gateways and access policies: